Due to unprecedented staffing challenges, Urgent Care is experiencing longer than usual wait times.

 |Cataldo Ambulance||Cataldo||PCR Test||300 Broad St., Parking lot of NSCC |

 |Self-Testing Kits||LCHC||Rapid Antigen Test||LCHC 269 Atrium or Teams|

 This line can be used for any patient who is visually impaired or does not have access to email/text.
 In addition, care team members may use this with patients if the patient does not have access to their results.

 Search for other testing locations: Find A Covid-19 Test Site

 Beginning Friday, April 1st, LCHC is no longer be operating as a Stop the Spread (STS) site.
 As a reminder, the Stop the Spread testing initiative was created by the Baker-Polito Administration in the earliest days of the pandemic, to respond rapidly to the significant surge in COVID-19 positive cases.
 For almost two years, this program enabled LCHC to provide PCR COVID tests free of charge to all MA residents.

 COVID-19 Treatment (“Therapeutics”) in Lynn

-We continue to offer oral medications for COVID-19, as detailed in prior staff e-mails.
+We offer oral medications for COVID-19.
 Treatment with monoclonal antibody is also available locally in Everett.
 This treatment is an IV infusion that can be given to those with COVID-19 who are at high risk of developing severe symptoms, within 7 days of onset (remember, the oral therapy is from 5 days of onset).